FeralWriting/Basic_Discord_Bot/README.md

 # Basic_Discord_Bot

 A basic discord bot in JavaScript, with a few commands.
+This project uses Javascript.
+This project gave me experience with Javascript, bot creation, Visual Studio Code, and discord.
+Must change bot token before implementing.

+## Commands:

 Responds to a "!help" command, a "!multiply" command, and a "!bing" command.

-!help:
+### !help:
 Type "!help [topic]" in the chat box and the bot will reply "you need help with [topic]".

-!multiply:
+### !multiply:
 Type "!multiply [number] [number]" in the chat box and the bot will return the product.

-!bing:
+### !bing:
 Type "!bing" in the chat box and the bot will respond with "bong".

-Must change bot token before implementing.